 - Registering online

 During online registration you will be asked to upload the files that make up your work.

-- You should have a directory on your computer containing the full content of your site.
+- Create a directory on your computer to temporarily store the files.

-- Use an application such as WinZip, WinRar/Rar, 7-Zip, StuffIt, or Tar to create a single archive file (i.e. a ‘.zip’ or ‘.tar.gz’ file) of the directory (so you now have a single file containing all the content).
+- Use an application such as WinZip, WinRar/Rar, 7-Zip, StuffIt, or Tar to create an archive file (i.e. a .zip or .tar.gz file) from the directory (so you now have a single archive file containing your work).

-- Upload this archive file when you register online.
+- Upload this archive file when prompted during the online registration process.

 We accept any type of compressed archive file, although we recommend that a non-proprietary format (i.e. .zip, .tar.gz) is used.
 As with all electronic files you should choose common formats to ensure that software to read the files will be available in the future.

 Please be patient while uploading as most domestic ADSL lines will upload at around 1-2MB/minute.

 Submitting a collection of related pieces as a single work